References

 When a Letter of Recommendation is Requested

-• Some applications may require a letter of recommendation (i.e., fellowships, scholarships, jobs and/or internship programs like the Washington Program and UC Center Sacramento).
+• Some applications may require a letter of recommendation (i.e., graduate school, fellowships, scholarships, jobs and/or internship programs like the Washington Program and UC Center Sacramento).

 • Follow the aforementioned process to identify potential people who can write you a letter of recommendation.